aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/setting-formula-calculation-mode-of-workbook/_index.md

 1. Select **Formulas** and then **Calculation Options**.
 1. Select one of the options.

-Aspose.Cells also allows you to set the **Formula Calculation Mode** using [**FormulaSettings.GetCalculationMode()**](https://reference.aspose.com/cells/cpp/aspose.cells/formulasettings/getcalculationmode/) mode property.
+Aspose.Cells also allows you to set the **Formula Calculation Mode** using the [**FormulaSettings.GetCalculationMode()**](https://reference.aspose.com/cells/cpp/aspose.cells/formulasettings/getcalculationmode/) mode property.
 You can assign it the [**CalcModeType**](https://reference.aspose.com/cells/cpp/aspose.cells/calcmodetype/) enumeration which has one of the following values:

 - CalcModeType::Automatic
 - CalcModeType::AutomaticExceptTable